srid/purescript-book-sources/chapter11.md

 Just like in the case of the `State` monad, `execWriter` only returns the accumulated log, whereas `runWriter` returns both the log and the result.

-We can test our modified function in `psci`:
+We can test our modified function in PSCi:

 ```text
 > import Data.Tuple